Canary Breeding Guide

 Canary hens typically lay one egg per day, usually in the morning.
 A normal clutch is 3 to 5 eggs.
 Many experienced breeders remove each egg as it is laid and replace it with a plastic dummy egg.
 The real eggs are stored in a cool, padded container (room temperature, turned gently once daily).
 After the last egg is laid (usually the 4th or 5th day), all real eggs are returned to the nest simultaneously.
 This ensures all eggs begin incubation at the same time and hatch together, so all chicks are the same size and compete equally for food.

 Canary eggs hatch in approximately 13 to 14 days from the start of consistent incubation.
 The hen does all the incubating while the male feeds her on the nest.
 She will leave the nest only briefly to eat, drink, and defecate.
 If you are using the dummy egg technique, count the 13 days from when you returned the real eggs to the nest.
-Log the return date in BirdTracks and the system will calculate expected hatch dates for you.
+Humidity levels in the room should be moderate — excessively dry air can cause membranes to toughen and make hatching more difficult.
+Log the return date in BirdTracks and the system will calculate expected hatch dates for you automatically.

 Candling Canary Eggs